Probate Without a Will

 • Assignment of property

-Contact Us Today for Help with Estate Planning in Ann Arbor, MI
+Contact Us Today for Help with Estate Planning in Ann Arbor and Petoskey, MI

 Whether you know someone who passed away without a will or you want to begin estate planning to prevent your family from going through probate without a will, contact us at Bassett Murray Law Group, PLLC.
-Call us today at 734-930-9200 or contact us online to schedule a consultation with an experienced estate planning attorney in Ann Arbor, MI.
+Call us today at 734-930-9200 or contact us online to schedule a consultation with an experienced estate planning attorney in Ann Arbor and Petoskey, MI.

 GET TO KNOW US BETTER